 Ms. Galloway is a lawyer with over 25 years of corporate legal experience in the mining industry.
 From 2010 to 2019, she was the Senior Vice President, General Counsel and Corporate Secretary of Detour Gold Corporation.
 Prior to that, she served as Vice-President, General Counsel and Corporate Secretary at FNX Mining Company Inc. (2008 to 2010), Vice President, General Counsel for Dynatec Corporation (2005 to 2007) and in a number of legal positions, including Associate General Counsel and Corporate Secretary, with Noranda Inc. Falconbridge Ltd. (1995 to 2005).
-Since leaving Detour Gold, Ms. Galloway has provided legal assistance to both Golden Star Resources Ltd. and Harte Gold Corp.
+Since leaving Detour Gold, Ms. Galloway has provided legal assistance to a number of mining companies on a project basis.
 Ms. Galloway started her career at the law firm Blake, Cassels and Graydon.
 She received a B.A.
 (Hons.) in economics and political science from the University of Waterloo and an LL.B. from the University of Toronto.